oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. Open “Payment Link” and choose "One Time"/"Reusable" depending on the transaction
 1. Search the record of the transaction and click 3 dots button under “Action” column
 1. Make sure that you have set up your Callback URL via “Settings” → “Developer Option” → “Callback Configuration”
-1. Make sure to whitelist OY’s IP to receive callbacks from OY
+1. Make sure to whitelist OY’s IP to receive callbacks from OY!
    - 54.151.191.85
    - 54.179.86.72
 1. Click “Resend Callback” to resend a callback and repeat as you need

 ![Payment Link Manual Retry Callback](images/acceptingPayments/paymentLink/payment_link_manual_resend_callback.png)
 ##### Automatic Retry Callback
-Automatic Retry Callback allows you to receive another callback within a certain interval if the previous callback that OY sent is not received successfully on your system.
+Automatic Retry Callback allows you to receive another callback within a certain interval if the previous callback that OY! sent is not received successfully on your system.
 OY! will try to resend other callbacks up to 5 times.
-If your system still does not receive any callbacks after 5 retry attempts from OY, OY will notify you via email.
+If your system still does not receive any callbacks after 5 retry attempts from OY, OY! will notify you via email.
 You can input up to 6 email recipients and it is configurable via OY!
 Dashboard.

 Callback Interval : Realtime → 1 minute (after the initial attempt)→ 2 minutes (after the first retry attempt)→ 13 minutes (after the second retry attempt) → 47 mins (after the third retry attempt)